-Registered Nurses with the CNLCP credential are permitted to diagnose and treat human responses to illness by virtue of their professional licensure.
+Registered Nurses diagnose and treat human responses to illness by virtue of their professional licensure.
 Frequently, this requirement is also a professional mandate based on state nurse practice acts.

-I utilize my extensive background in writing life care plans in a variety of complex and catastrophic conditions.
-These plans are individualized, methodologically sound and encompass a full spectrum of human conditions and responses.
+I utilize my extensive background in a variety of complex and catastrophic conditions.
+My professional process is individualized, methodologically sound, and encompasses a full spectrum of human conditions and responses.

 I apply the Nursing Process on a daily basis.
-The Nursing Process is a systematic and sequential guide to client centered care.
-This methodology is consistently applied in clinical settings, case consultations, and educating professionals inside nursing and beyond.
+The Nursing Process is a systematic and sequential guide to client-centered care.
+This methodology is consistently applied in clinical settings, case consultations, and educating professionals inside healthcare and beyond.

-I also offer client case management and available for advocacy services such as:
+I also offer client case management and advocacy services such as: